PopulateTools/populate.tools/_careers/rails-developer.md

 - Are looking for a stable job in a rewarding environment, with mission-driven projects, where you'll spend your next few years
 - Value a work environment which strives for excellence, from process to results, from design to code
 - Enjoy working in a small team interested in understanding and contributing to our different systems (code, tools, processes)
-- Have developed MVC or Ruby on Rails applications with a level of complexity similar to Gobierto
+- Have developed Ruby on Rails applications with a level of complexity similar to Gobierto and follow the Ruby on Rails ecosystem
 - Value clean code with good abstractions and good communication skills both in the code and in the submitted PRs
 - Understand and value testing and have been doing this systematically in recent times
 - Prioritize understanding and analyzing problems to come up with effective solutions
 - Are familiar with PostgreSQL, Git, Linux systems, the Unix shell
+- Being Ruby your main language, are not afraid to use Python, Javascript or another one
 - Enjoy hacking in the Unix shell to automate tasks
 - You are interested in open data, free software, data visualization
 - You are fluent in written and spoken English